Vandenberg Space Force Base: SpaceX Falcon

 SpaceX briefly used SLC-3W during the early development of the Falcon 1 launch vehicle, and later moved operations to Space Launch Complex 4-East (SLC-4E).
 SpaceX refurbished SLC-4E for Falcon 9 launches in a 24-month process that began in early 2011.
 The draft environmental impact assessment with a finding of "no significant impact" was published in February 2011.
 Demolition began on the pad's fixed and mobile service towers in summer 2011.

 By late 2012, SpaceX continued to anticipate that the initial launch from the Vandenberg pad would be in 2013, but would be a Falcon 9 launch—actually a heavily modified and much larger Falcon 9 v1.1.
 As the pad was nearing completion in February 2013, the first Falcon 9 launch was scheduled for summer 2013 and was finally launched on 29 September 2013.
 This was the maiden flight of the Falcon 9 v1.1 evolution, carrying Canada's CASSIOPE satellite.
 In October 2018, SpaceX landed a Falcon 9 booster on a Vandenberg ground pad for the first time.

-In April 2023, SpaceX leased SLC-6 to begin converting it and adding two first stage landing pads for Falcon 9 and Falcon Heavy launches after the last Delta IV launch there.
-SpaceX expects to begin Falcon 9 launches from SLC-6 in 2025 and Falcon Heavy launches in 2026.
+In April 2023, SpaceX leased SLC-6 at Vandenberg Space Force Base to begin converting it and adding two first stage landing pads for Falcon 9 and Falcon Heavy launches after the last Delta IV launch there.
+In 2025 SpaceX conducted 64 Falcon 9 launches and plans to launch up to 82 times in 2026, potentially increasing to 100 launches annually in 2027 and 2028.